Lildonk/CMPUT404-assignment-css-hell/README.md

 Note:
 =================

-In 1.html, I deleted two lines of the code to make it centre aligned.
+In 1.html, I deleted two lines of the code to make it centre aligned, and deleted one line of the code to add the image border.
-The changes is shown below.
+The changes are shown below.